zhangsushen1992/zhangsushen.github.io/ML_basics/random_forest/iris_decision_tree.md

     data = pd.read_csv(path, header=None)
 ```

 The first 4 colums are the features listed above.
 The last column is the label.
 We read the features and the label from the dataframe loaded above.
+The value y is normalised using **LabelEncoder()**.
 To enable visualisation, we read only the first two features.
 ```
     x = data[range(4)]
     y = LabelEncoder().fit_transform(data[4])